Goldschmidt stays hot, D-Backs edge Giants - Article - TSN

 Diamondbacks: LHP Robbie Ray threw in the outfield before the game.
 Ray was hit in the head by a line drive off the bat of St. Louis' Luke Voit on July 28. ...
 OF Yasmany Tomas (right groin tendinitis) could begin a rehab assignment next week. ...
 INF Ketel Marte was reinstated from the bereavement list.
 Marte's mother, Elpidia Valdez, died in a car crash in the Dominican Republic on Sunday night.

 Giants: RHP Mark Melancon (right pronator strain) retired only two batters and allowed four earned runs in a rehab start with Class A San Jose.
-The closer threw 22 pitches, 19 for strikes, and gave up a home run in his brief outing.
+The closer threw 22 pitches, 19 for strikes, and gave up a home run.

 UP NEXT